5mooth0perator/5mooth.github.io/README.md

 Presents you Robinhood, a cryptocurrency made in Brasil, CryptoNote protocol implementation.

+The Nottinghamshire Blockchain Alliance is a community was founded by 5mooth0perator.

+The Nottinghamshire Blockchain Alliance was formed to bring together people who are interested in getting involved in blockchain solutions.
+The Nottinghamshire Blockchain Alliance community aims to help each other advance our ambitions in blockchain spaces.

+The community consists of blockchain project founders, early team members, investors and mentors.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown